Scioto County Court Records

 Divorce and dissolution records:

-Divorce and dissolution filings are public records and can be searched through the Clerk of Courts’ online records portal by selecting the appropriate case type filter.
-Docket entries, party names, and disposition details are displayed in search results.
-Certified copies of divorce decrees can be obtained by contacting the Clerk of Courts at (740) 355-8218.
+Divorce and dissolution filings are public records and can be searched through the Clerk of Courts online records portal by selecting the appropriate case type filter.
+Docket entries, party names, and disposition details appear in search results.
+For certified copies of divorce decrees, contact the Clerk of Courts at (740) 355-8218.
 Domestic relations filings must be accompanied by a classification form.
-Forms for divorce, dissolution, parentage actions, and domestic violence protection orders are available through the Domestic Relations Court website.
+Forms for divorce, dissolution, parentage actions, and domestic violence protection orders are available on the Domestic Relations Court website.

 Marriage records: